-There will be a free COVID-19 testing site in Taylor at Main Street Intermediate School, 3101 North Main, starting at 10 a.m. on Thursday, July 9, and Friday, July 10.
-The site is walk-up and no appointment is needed.
-It is open to all Texans.
-For more information, visit www.wilco.org.
+There will be a free walk-up COVID-19 testing site in Taylor on Saturday, August 15, and Sunday, August 16.
+Testing will be conducted at Main Street Intermediate School, 3101 North Main, Suite 102.
+It will begin at 9 a.m. and remain open until supplies last.
+No appointment is required to be tested.
+For more information, visit https://bit.ly/2XVZUOU.

 Williamson County has launched Wilco Forward, a grant program funded through the approximately $93 million the County received from the CARES Act and pursuant to Texas Local Government Code Ch 381.

 Applications will be accepted starting at 5:30 p.m. on Wednesday, May 6, 2020.
 The deadline for applications for Phase 1 is June 30, 2020.

 Williamson County and Cities Health District (WCCHD) has launched a telephone hotline to assist Williamson County restaurants with questions related to operating after the Governor’s Orders announced an expanded re-opening of services effective May 1, 2020.
 The hotline can be reached at 512-248-7600.

 Stay Home Stay Safe Compliance